 Help Employees QuitHelping tobacco users quit not only saves lives – it also saved everyone money.
 These savings come from lower healthcare costs, increased workplace productivity and prevented premature deaths.

-The American Lung Association's highly effective smoking cessation program is used by employers, hospitals, health plans and other organizations to help the individuals they serve become smokefree for life.
+The American Lung Association's highly effective smoking cessation program is used by employers, hospitals, health plans and other organizations to help the individuals they serve become tobacco-free for life.

-- A Systematic Approach to Quitting.
-Freedom From Smoking® helps participants develop a plan of action leading to quit day and provides the support they need to remain smokefree.
+Freedom From Smoking® helps participants develop a plan of action leading to quit day and provides the support they need to remain tobacco-free.

-- When combined with smoking cessation medications, up to 57% of participants report quitting smoking by the end of the program.
+- When combined with cessation medications, up to 57% of participants report quitting all tobacco products by the end of the program.